FrendsPlatform/FrendsTemplates/Templates/Databases/MySQL/Json file from SFTP server to MySQL Database UPDATE/long-description.md

 # Error Handling

-This template does not handle transient errors separately, however the connection to the **SFTP server** and **MySQL database** are retried three time before failing.
+This template does not handle transient errors separately, however the connections to the **SFTP server** and **MySQL database** are retried three time before failing.

-The template does not handle any SQL errors that may occur - these will be handled as exceptions.
+The template does not handle any SQL errors that may occur - these will be thrown as exceptions.